Victory 2

 Victory 2 is a 2018 Indian Kannada-language comedy film directed by Hari Santhosh, written by Tharun Sudhir and produced by Tharun Shivappa under the banner Tharun Talkies.
 Initially published as a sequel to Nanda Kishore's 2013 film Victory, the film retains the cast and crew of the prequel including actors Sharan, Asmita Sood, P. Ravishankar, Sadhu Kokila and technicians including Guruprashanth Rai as cinematographer and Arjun Janya as music composer.
 Apoorva, Avinash, Nassar, Tabla Nani among others are newly added in the cast.

 The film was released on 1 November 2018, coinciding the Karnataka Rajyotsava day.
 It received mixed reviews from the critics and was appreciated for its comic content.
+Sharan played a quadruplet in the movie thereby becoming the second Indian actor after Kamal Hassan to play such a role.